PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 ## **Different setups and compatibility**

+# We are going to remove stepper controlled idler support so please build the servo version if you can

 The MSU can be build in a few ways, and more options are being added.
 They all present benefits so we will go over the different setups that one can run.
 The first thing that you will see are the board requirements which will help you decide which setup you can and want to  use.
 Those requirements don't include the filament flow sensor yet.
 If you also want to be able to support it when we finish working on it you will need two extra GPIO pins.

  be preceded by [**setup type**] and ended by [**/setup type**]